 Michael’s interests include liturgy, monasticism, inter-religious dialogue and issues of social justice.
 He loves traveling for the chance it gives him to experience different cultures — and cuisines — and he is not one to pass up a good Broadway show, ever.

 Michael serves as dean of Bucks County’s 17 Episcopal churches.

 What outreach programs does the church sponsor/participate in?
 How can I get involved?

-In December 2016, for the second year in a row, a group of parishioners participated in “Write for Rights,” an Amnesty International initiative designed to let political prisoners — and the governments holding them — know they are not forgotten.
+In December 2017, for the third year in a row, a group of parishioners participated in “Write for Rights,” an Amnesty International initiative designed to let political prisoners — and the governments holding them — know they are not forgotten.
 Over the course of a single afternoon at St. Philip’s, more than 250 letters and cards were written to prisoners of conscience and their captors.
-We look forward to reprising this event in December 2017 and every December for as long as people are interested.
-Contact Liz Oliver at email@example.com for more information.
+We look forward to reprising this event in December 2018 and every December for as long as people are interested.
+Contact firstname.lastname@example.org for more information.

 Central Bucks Volunteer Opportunity Listing (CB-VOL) is a group of individuals who seek to embody peace through concrete community action.
 Originally called Be Peace, CB-VOL arose out of an interfaith conversation at St. Philip’s the day after the 2016 election.
 At a time when social discourse often fractures along left-right and us vs. them lines, CB-VOL offers constructive ways to bridge divisions one volunteer opportunity at a time.

 In strictly practical terms, CB-VOL is a clearinghouse for information — proactively delivered to members’ Facebook feeds — about time-specific and ongoing volunteer opportunities in Central Bucks.